AdobeDocs/experience-manager-forms-cloud-service.en/help/generate-document-of-record-for-non-xfa-based-adaptive-forms.md

 You can use Send Email, AEM Workflow submit action in conjunction with [Document of Record step, and other submit actions](configuring-submit-actions.md) to receive a Document of Record.

-## Incremental updates to Document of Record template{#document-of-record-template-configuration}
+## Incremental updates to Document of Record template {#document-of-record-template-incremental-updates}

 Adaptive forms and corresponding document of record templates can evolve over the period of time.
 You can choose to add, remove, or modify fields to an Adaptive Form or a Document of Record template.